Evaluating Visual Odometry Methods for Autonomous Driving in Rain: RELATED WORK

 \subsubsection{Direct vs Indirect Approaches}

-Direct approaches minimize the photometric loss while indirect approaches minimize the reprojection error.
-Though direct approaches are resistant to photometric noise, they are computationally expensive as they solve a more complex optimization problem \cite{engel_direct_2016,zhan_df-vo_2021,fleet_lsd-slam_2014}.
-Indirect approaches are more resistant to geometric noise but are more susceptible to textureless images \cite{campos_orb-slam3_2021,teed_droid-slam_2021,wang_tartanvo_2020,schenk_robust_2017,gomez-ojeda_robust_2016}.
+Direct approaches \cite{engel_direct_2016,zhan_df-vo_2021,fleet_lsd-slam_2014} minimize the photometric loss while indirect approaches \cite{campos_orb-slam3_2021,teed_droid-slam_2021,wang_tartanvo_2020,schenk_robust_2017,gomez-ojeda_robust_2016} minimize the reprojection error.
+Though direct approaches are resistant to photometric noise, they are computationally expensive as they solve a more complex optimization problem.
+Indirect approaches are more resistant to geometric noise but are more susceptible to scenes with less texture \cite{engel_direct_2016}.